rbiswas4/GEN_PLASTICC_SIMS/README.md

-# INPUT FILES FOR SNANA simulations of LSST on MIDWAY
+# INPUT FILES FOR SNANA simulations of PLAsTiCC.

-These are input files used on midway to produce LSST simulations for the WFD and DDF fields for 10 years on midway.
+These are input files used on midway to produce PLAsTiCC simulations for the WFD and DDF fields for 10 years for a cadence specified through a simlib.
 The contents, usage and evolution of these files is explained below.

 ## CONTENTS
-These files are in the [data directory](./build_snana_inputs) and have the following:
+A set of files in the [example_data directory](./gen_plasticc/example_data) and include the directory `PLASTICC_SIMGEN_TEMPLATE`.

-1. SIMGEN_MASTER_LSST_DDF_Y10.INPUT : Master input file for `LSST_DDF`
-2. SIMGEN_MASTER_LSST_WFD_Y10.INPUT : Master input file for `LSST_WFD`
-3. SIMGEN_SALT2_POPCHAR.INPUT : Input file describing Ia (SALT Model) population

 ## Usage in SNANA
 To use these files, a user should change the GENVERSION on the `SIMGEN_MASTER_LSST_DDF_Y10.INPUT` and `SIMGEN_MASTER_LSST_WFD_Y10.INPUT`.
 The minimal change required is to change `USERNAME_` to a name that identifies a user.